tymon42/rum-go-sdk/README.md

 This is a third party quorum SDK in golang.

 ## What is rum?
-Rum System is flexable de-communicating protocol.
+Rum System is flexable communicating protocol.
 You can treat it like well-backuped DB for the app that you want to build.
-[More able Rum](https://github.com/rumsystem/quorum)
+[More about Rum](https://github.com/rumsystem/quorum)

 # Usage
 install: `go get github.com/tymon42/rum-go-sdk`